mwrnd/OpenCAPI-to-PCIe_for_MNV303212A_RevA2/README.md

 ## Schematic

 Note the reverse channel ordering and swapped `_P` and `_N` for RX3, 4, and 7.
 This is done to optimize for the `MNV303212A-ADLT Rev:A2` board.
+Technically it should not matter.
+PCIe features automatic `_P-to-_N` swapping and the FPGA supports arbitrary lane assignment.
+I did this to eliminate all possible conflating problems while tracking down reliability issues.

 ![OpenCAPI to PCIe x8 Schematic](img/OpenCAPI-to-PCIe_for_MNV303212A_RevA2_Schematic.png)